-- I implemented two types of sequence-to-sequence or encoder-decoder models with attention: LSTM with soft attention and LSTM with hard attention. - I trained and evaluated the models on the Hungarian dataset. - I participated in the CoNLL-SIGMORPHON 2018 Shared Task as an individual team.
+- 1.1 I collected and prepared a silver standard Hungarian dataset for morphological inflection and analysis using a high quality rule-based analyzer. - 1.2 I implemented two types of sequence-to-sequence or encoder-decoder models with attention: LSTM with soft attention and LSTM with hard attention. - 1.3 I trained and evaluated the models on the Hungarian dataset.

+1.4 I developed two new types of encoder-decoder models for morphological inflection.
+The first model is a double encoder-single decoder model for type-level inflection.
+The second model is complex multi-encoder model for sentence-level inflection.
+I participated in the CoNLL-SIGMORPHON 2018 Shared Task with these models as an individual team.
 Task 1 was type-level inflection in over 100 languages, Task 2 was inflection in context (sentence) in 7 languages.
-I placed 3rd and 2nd in the two tasks respectively with multi-encoder and singledecoder seq2seq neural networks.
+I placed 3rd and 2nd in the two tasks respectively with multi-encoder and single-decoder seq2seq neural networks.